AlexisAoun/brique.rs/README.md

 ### The MNIST example

-Here's how to train the MNIST dataset and save the trained model using a checkpoint on the best validation accuracy
+Here's how to train the MNIST dataset and save the trained model using a checkpoint on the best validation accuracy.

+Download the dataset from https://www.kaggle.com/datasets/hojjatk/mnist-dataset and copy the files in the root of the project

 You can use the pre-written functions to extract the dataset